 At live casinos, the most popular slot machines are often placed in the places where most people can see them.
-This takes an advantage of a psychological tendency called Social Proof (or as I like to call it, "monkey see, monkey do").
-Some say that casinos even place the machines with the highest hit frequency to where everyone can see them - I find this believable, but I have no proof.
+This takes an advantage of a psychological tendency called Social Proof (or as I like to call it, “monkey see, monkey do”).
+Some say that casinos even place the machines with the highest hit frequency in a place where everyone can see them – we find this believable, though we have no proof.

 Seeing lots of others play and win is one heck of a psychological trick.
 The sound of winning that a slot machine makes is affiliated deep in our mind with something positive, as is the sound of coins clinging and clanging against the metal disposer of the machine (the sound of money!).
 It’s easy to see why someone walking in to space like that would be hooked.

 It’s important to understand how slot machines work from a psychological point-of-view first – since psychological factors are what make us play slot machines – and now that you understand the basics of slot machine psychology, let’s move on to the technical aspects.